-Introduction
+1 Introduction

 Multi-sensor systems are becoming increasingly prevalent in a wide range of settings.
 For example, multi-camera systems are now routinely used for security, surveillance, and tracking.
 A key challenge in the design of such systems is the efficient allocation of scarce resources such as the bandwidth required to communicate the collected data to a central server, the CPU cycles required to process that data, and the energy costs of the entire system.
-This gives rise to the dynamic sensor selection problem (Spaan and Lima 2009; Kreucher, Kastella, and Hero 2005; Williams, Fisher, and Willsky 2007): selecting, based on the system's current uncertainty about its environment, K of the N available sensors to use at each timestep, where K is the maximum number of sensors allowed given the resource constraints.
+This gives rise to the dynamic sensor selection problem [Spaan and Lima, 2009, Kreucher et al., 2005, Williams et al., 2007]: selecting, based on the system's current uncertainty about its environment, K of the N available sensors to use at each timestep, where K is the maximum number of sensors allowed given the resource constraints.

 When the state of the environment is static, a myopic approach that always selects the sensors that maximize the immediate expected reduction in uncertainty is typically sufficient.
 However, when that state changes over time, a non-myopic approach that reasons about the long-term effects of the sensor selection performed at each step can perform better.
-A natural decision-theoretic model for such an approach is the partially observable Markov decision process (POMDP) (Aström 1965; Smallwood and Sondik 1973; Kaelbling, Littman, and Cassandra 1998) in which actions specify different subsets of sensors.
+A natural decision-theoretic model for such an approach is the partially observable Markov decision process (POMDP) [Aström, 1965, Smallwood and Sondik, 1973, Kaelbling et al., 1998] in which actions specify different subsets of sensors.